twming/ros2_training_tutorial/README.md

 * Check the interface message using ros2 command.

 ### Activity 2.15: Fibonacci Client and Server
-* Create “fibonacci_client.py” and “fibonacci_server.py” using above codes and Fibonacci.action
+* Create “fibonacci_client.py” and “fibonacci_server.py” using below codes and Fibonacci.action
 * Update new entry line in setup.py
 ```
 "fibonacci_server=my_node.fibonacci_server:main",